FluidRay RT Tutorials Roundup #gettingstarted

 How to Integrate FluidRay RT with SketchUp for Easier Rendering

->

-> Render models in SketchUp using FluidRay RT technology.
-This video show you the same things as the previous video, except with Sketchup.
+Render models in SketchUp using FluidRay RT technology.
+This video shows you the same things as the previous video, except with Sketchup.

->

-> FluidRay RT Tutorial on how to use an alpha mask texture to make an arbitrary material (in this case metallic paint) transparent in certain areas.
+FluidRay RT Tutorial on how to use an alpha mask texture to make an arbitrary material (in this case metallic paint) transparent in certain areas.

 To create a highly detailed scene, sometimes it is necessary to make a particular material transparent in certain areas, to obtain effects such as holes or wear due to rust.
 In FluidRay RT you can create arbitrary complex transparent materials using a combination of “Mix Scattering”, “Null Scattering” and a texture mask.
 This video will cover:

 - Use the Material Testbench to create custom materials